-I am a qualified counsellor and a member of the National Counselling Society (NCS).
+I am a qualified and experienced counsellor and a member of the National Counselling Society (NCS).
 I have experience working with clients presenting with a wide range of issues such as depression and anxiety; stress; bereavement and loss; low self-esteem and low confidence; identity; problems in relationships, and difficulties from the past that are impacting on the present, among many others.

 Whatever your reason for seeking out counselling, I provide a welcoming and professional service.
 I practice from comfortable counselling rooms, conveniently located in central Exeter, I offer 60-minute counselling sessions and I have both weekly or fortnightly sessions available.

 I also offer both short-term and long-term counselling depending on your needs.

 I am a fully insured and qualified counsellor having successfully completed a Level 4 Advanced Diploma in Therapeutic Counselling.
 I am also a member of the National Counselling Society (NCS) which means I adhere to their code of professional and ethical practice.

 Details of the NCS's ethical guidelines can be

 My approach is Integrative, which means I draw on theory and techniques from a number of therapeutic approaches.
 In practice, that means I can tailor your therapy to meet your specific needs in a way that you feel comfortable with.